Heleen/growatt-reader/README.rst

 Notes
 -----

-- Tested on the Growatt 3000 MTL-S
+- Tested (v1.0) on a Raspberry Pi 2B connected to a Growatt 3000 MTL-S inverter via serial (RS232) to USB cable.